Spilling Salt Superstition

 One of these protective objects was a tiny bag of salt.
 They rapped it in a piece of cloth and hid it in the cradle.

-The cloth containing salt was also hidden in a pocket of the baby’s clothes as extra protection when they carried the baby outside of their home for the first time.
+A cloth containing salt was also hidden in a pocket of the baby’s clothes.
+This was to protect the baby when they carried the child outside for the first time.

 The First God in Norse Mythology